Kafū, aged forty-one.

 Thunder rumbled; a sudden downpour arrived.

-It was reported that the Ryōgoku River opening had been canceled.
+I heard the Ryōgoku Kawabiraki had been canceled.

 July 20th.

-I went out to the drying platform on the roof to cool off.
+I went out to the rooftop drying platform to take the cool.

 July 21st.